SparkBIM

 Use Grids and Levels Early

-Setting grids and levels in Revit early will help you maintain an accurate model.
-Always align your model based on real-world measurements.
+Setting up your grids and levels early is the secret to an accurate model.
+Always align everything to those real-world specs.

 Work in Section and 3D Views